 What People With Physical Disabilities Wish Their Friends Understood

-When you have a physical disability, simple tasks that come easily to most people can be more challenging when you don’t have as much stability as everyone else.
-It is frustrating to have a visible physical disability because when people see your disability a lot of the time it is assumed you are incapable and need help with everything which is so far from true.
-Most people want to help make the lives of their friends with physical disabilities easier and may think they are but sometimes you aren’t being as helpful as you think you are.
+When you have a physical disability, simple tasks that come easily to most people can be more challenging because you don’t have as much stability as everyone else.
+It is frustrating to have a visible physical disability because when people see your disability, a lot of the time it is assumed you are incapable and need help with everything.
+Most people want to help make the lives of their friends with physical disabilities easier, and may think they are, but sometimes you aren’t being as helpful as you think and are unintentionally making it harder.
 As a disabled person with a physical disability, I appreciate it when people help me do tasks that I struggle to do myself, but it is frustrating when people see my disability and do tasks for me that I am able to do myself.
-Friends and family mean well and want to help their disabled friends, but a lot of the time people don’t know how and do too much for us which takes away the little independence I do have.
+Friends and family often think they are expert because they know a disabled person but sometimes your actions make it painfully obvious that you are not.
+What do I wish my friends and family understood about physical disabilities?
 In this post, I am going to share a few things that people with physical disabilities wish their friends and family understood.

-Even though I am struggling that doesn’t mean I need help- As a disabled person with a physical disability, I struggle with almost everything I do because I don’t have as much stability as a non-disabled person and some tasks are more difficult than others.
-When people see me struggling to get a drink of water sometimes people who do not know my abilities very well assume that I can’t do the task and try to do it for.
-There is struggle with almost every task I do but even though you see me struggling that doesn’t mean I can’t do the task and need your assistance.
-I appreciate it when people do tasks for me that would be dangerous for me to attempt myself, but I can’t stand it when people don’t let me do tasks that my disability doesn’t prevent me from doing.
-People often think they are being helpful when they go ahead and do a task for me but you are being the opposite of helpful when you force help and are taking away the little independence I do have.
-I struggle with the simplest tasks, but I want people to let me try to do things even though it is sometimes hard because I will never learn to do tasks independently if people are always doing things for me.
-I will always need more help than most people but you should always ask if I need help before doing a task for me because you may learn that I don’t always want your help.
+Even though I am struggling that doesn’t mean I need help- As a disabled person with a physical disability, I struggle with almost everything I do because I walk with crutches, and some tasks are more difficult than others.
+When people see me struggling to get a drink of water, sometimes people try to help and take the cup from me and try and do the task for me.
+There is a struggle with almost every task I do, but even though you see me struggling, that doesn’t mean I can’t do the task and need your assistance.
+I appreciate it when people do tasks for me that I am unable to do, but I can’t stand it when people don’t let me do tasks that my disability doesn’t prevent me from doing.
+People often think they are being helpful when they go ahead and do a task for me, but you are being the opposite of helpful when you force help and are taking away the little independence I do have.
+I struggle with the simplest tasks, but I want people to let me try to do things even though it is sometimes hard, because I will never learn to do tasks independently if people are always doing things for me.
+I will always need more help than most people, but you should always ask if I need help before doing a task for me, because I might not need as much help as you think.

 Leave a comment